Euphorbia meloformis Aiton

 Euphorbia falsa, Euphorbia infausta, Euphorbia pyriformis

 Euphorbia meloformis is a dwarf succulent with green spherical to cylindrical stems with 8 to 12 ribs and usually with many spinescent, simple or branched peduncles.
-The stems grow up to 4.8 inches (12 cm) in diameter, with 8 to 12 ribs.
-It occasionally offsets from the base.
+The stems grow up to 4.8 inches (12 cm) in diameter and have 8 to 12 ribs.
+It is usually solitary but occasionally offsets from the base.
 Young plants have leaves that sometimes dry out quickly.
 It is similar to Euphorbia obesa, but with small yellow flowers on up to 2.4 inches (6 cm) long peduncles that dry and persist on the plant after blooming.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).